 With special guest Sarah Gray of Trusted Health, this episode includes the modern ways for nurses to seek and find the perfect nursing job for their best interest.
-For a nurse, there are more opportunities for them to advance their career as a travel nurse, flight nurse, camp nurse, agency nursing, and so many other options.
+A nurse has more opportunities to advance their career as a travel nurse, flight nurse, camp nurse, agency nursing, and so many other options.

 Listening to podcasts is a good option whether your commuting to work or walking the dog!
-There are so many informative free podcasts for nurses out there, and you might not know when it comes handy!
-It’s maybe the podcasts that help you to find new career opportunities in your field, nursing conferences, and scholarships that will help you in your class, or simply you’ll get the idea of each disease and patient care from experienced people.
-There are a variety of choices, and you could always stick with the one you find best useful for you!
+There are many informative free podcasts for nurses out there, and you might not know when it comes handy!
+It’s maybe the podcasts that help you find new career opportunities in your field, nursing conferences, and scholarships that will help you in your class or get the idea of each disease and patient care from experienced people.
+There are various choices, and you could always stick with the one you find best useful for you!